arg-tech/amf/README.md

 ## 📝 License

-AMF is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file.
+The AMF is licensed under the GNU General Public License (GPL) v3.0, with additional custom terms.

+### Custom License Terms
+- **Commercial Use**: To use this software for commercial purposes, please contact us for licensing arrangements.
+- **Non-commercial Use**: You may use, modify, and distribute this software freely for non-commercial purposes, as long as you adhere to the GPL v3.0 terms.

+For more detailed information about the GPL v3.0 license, visit the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html) page.